saxix/stefanoapostolico.com/content/articles/2015/10/08-cx_oracle_on_el_capitan.rst

         /ade/b/3071542110/oracle/rdbms/lib/libclntsh.dylib.11.1 (compatibility version 0.0.0, current version 0.0.0)
         /usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 1225.1.1)

-we need to relync binaries to do not try to access avoided location; to achieve this we use to command line tools `otool`_ and `install_name_tool`_
+we need to relync binaries they do not try to access avoided location; to achieve this we use to command line tools `otool`_ and `install_name_tool`_